 Pay For College | Step 2: Find State Aid

-To apply, you must log in to your Delaware Department of Education’s Higher Education Office student account through Student Account Access.
+To apply for State of Delaware scholarships, you must log in to your Delaware Department of Education’s Higher Education Office Student Account through Student Account Access.
 If you do not have a student account, you may create one on the Student Account Access page.

 In this page you will find four sections filled with information about special programs for college-ready Delaware students.